-- a.
-All persons have the right to service, by themselves or with their employee(s), an aircraft that the person owns or aircraft that the person has under their exclusive use and operational control pursuant to a long-term lease or similar agreement manifesting that the aircraft is within the person's care, custody, and control.
-The right to self-service includes the right to tie down, adjust, repair, refuel, clean, and otherwise service such an aircraft, subject to payment of all requisite fees and compliance with these Rules and Regulations and with all applicable laws, regulations, rules, ordinances, orders, policies, standards, and guidelines. - b.
+a.
+All persons have the right to service, by themselves or with their employee(s) an aircraft that the person owns or aircraft that the person has under their exclusive use and operational control pursuant to a long-term lease or similar agreement manifesting that the aircraft is within the person's care, custody, and control.
+The right to self-service includes the right to tie down, adjust, repair, refuel, clean, and otherwise service such an aircraft, subject to payment of all requisite fees and compliance with these Rules and Regulations and with all applicable laws, regulations, rules, ordinances, orders, policies, standards, and guidelines.

 Self-servicing may be performed only in accordance with Appendix 1, paragraph 1.1(o) of FAA Advisory Circular 150/5190-6, Exclusive Rights at Federally Obligated Airports, or any successor FAA policy, and all applicable provisions of the Rules and Regulations.
+Additionally, the Minimum Standards Section VII, O; Section VI, D, 3; and Section II.
+D.1. provides further clarification of maintenance options and non-covered entities to account for various circumstances.